ckenlam/Challenge-Nuance-NLU-Prepositions/README.md

 1. Load a pre-trained RoBERTa model with Huggingface for masked language modeling.
 2. Use "The Adventures of Sherlock Holmes" full text as training data to fine-tune the RoBERTa model.
 3. Mask all the prepositions in "The Adventures of Sherlock Holmes" and "The Hound of the Baskervilles".
 4. Use the data collator DataCollatorForLanguageModeling to randomly mask 15% of the tokens in each batch of "The Adventures of Sherlock Holmes" texts during the fine-tuning process.
-The goal is to provide sufficient domain adaptation when running the model on "The Hound of the Baskervilles" after fine-tuning.
+The goal is to provide sufficient domain adaptation during the fine-tuning.
 5. After fine-tuning, run each line of "The Hound of the Baskervilles" through the model and generate a preposition prediction for each masked token.
 6. Count the number of correct predictions for each line of "The Hound of the Baskervilles"
 7. Save the results as [nlu_challenge_results.csv](https://github.com/ckenlam/Challenge-Nuance-NLU-Prepositions/blob/main/nlu_challenge_results.csv).